Habbie/hello-dns/README.md

 This is then followed by the binary representation of the current IPv6 address of www.ietf.org, 2400:cb00:2048:1::6814:55.

+If there had been further answers, these would follow this first one, and the ANCOUNT would have been higher than 1.
+If there had been data in the 'authoritative' and 'additional' sections, that would follow here too, with the corresponding adjustments to 'NSCOUNT' and 'ARCOUNT' fields.
+More about these sections later.

 ## RRSETs
 In the example above, the question for the AAAA record of 'www.ietf.org' had